nikypopov/Embedded-Systems/README.md

 - **Final-Project**:

 Extra
-- **[Graph-Coloring-Project] (https://github.com/nikypopov/GraphColoring)**: Graph coloring program that uses variety of greedy algorithms to color a graph and compares results
+- **[Graph-Coloring-Project](https://github.com/nikypopov/GraphColoring)**: Graph coloring program that uses variety of greedy algorithms to color a graph and compares results